DC: A new "value for money" framework

 The Act received Royal Assent on 29 April 2026, but sections 11 to 21 will only take effect when brought into force by regulations.

-In terms of the current position with VfM rules and the likely content of regulations, in 8 January 2026 the Financial Conduct Authority (FCA) and the Pensions Regulator (TPR) published a document combining the FCA’s response to its previous consultation, a new consultation on draft detailed (FCA handbook) rules and guidance for contract-based schemes, and a call for feedback to help the DWP when it develops VfM regulations for trust-based schemes.
-The document describes the following:
+On 8 January 2026 the Financial Conduct Authority (FCA) and the Pensions Regulator (TPR) published a document combining the FCA’s response to its previous consultation, a new consultation on draft detailed (FCA handbook) rules and guidance for contract-based schemes, and a call for feedback to help the DWP when it develops VfM regulations for trust-based schemes.
+The document described the following:

 - The schemes, default arrangements and "quasi-default" arrangements likely to need to comply with the new VfM framework.
-For trust-based schemes, scope is one of the points on which feedback is sought.
-There is also a proposal that "trustees who have decided to wind up the entire scheme would be exempt from the need to produce a VFM assessment if they have notified TPR under section 62(4) or (5) of the Pensions Act 2004 that the winding up of the scheme in question has commenced.
+For trust-based schemes, scope was one of the points on which feedback is sought.
+There was also a proposal that "trustees who have decided to wind up the entire scheme would be exempt from the need to produce a VFM assessment if they have notified TPR under section 62(4) or (5) of the Pensions Act 2004 that the winding up of the scheme in question has commenced.
 Where a decision is made to transfer members out of a default arrangement but not to wind up the scheme, trustees will be exempt from the need to produce a VFM assessment where TPR has been provided with evidence that an agreement has been made (in principle) with an alternative provider to accept the transfer of those members to a new arrangement."

 - Updated proposals for quality of service and costs & charges data to be disclosed.